Rosewood Police Station 1981 (formerly the Courthouse)

 Mr. D. T. Keogh, the member for Rosewood, received the following communication:- Department of Justice Brisbane, September 12.
 The Clerk of Petty Sessions at Rosewood has been instructed to take over the Court House, Rosewood; and, on behalf the Attorney General, I congratulate the residents of the district on the event, and hope justice will be administered wisely in the new building.
 Yours, &c.
 J. B. HALL.

-The new Courthouse, which fronted John Street, was opened on 23rd September 1907.
-The new residence was built on the site of the old barracks, fronting Railway Street.
 A crowd of spectators assembled and walked through the gate (pictured) to listen to the first proceedings held there.
 Five young men, Peter Brennan, Peter Cummins, Frank Heap, John Cannon, and John Ahearn, were brought before the Police Magistrate and Messrs E. Collins, G. H. Dutney, P. J. O’Donahue, and P. H. Adams to answer to a charge of having done grievous bodily harm to Frederick Stiff.
 Cannon and Ahearn were discharged and the others were committed for trial in the Ipswich Court.
-(2)

 It may be mentioned that the edifice is a very much superior building to the old “temple of justice.”
 It is much more commodious, and is admirably lighted and well ventilated.
 On each side of the main entrance door over which is a in-light, there is a large window.
 In each side wall are two large windows and French-light doors, with a fan-light above the latter.
 For the convenience of solicitors a couple of tables are provided.
 The dock and witness-box are portable and may, therefore, be placed in the most convenient position.
 The witness-box is certainly a great improvement on that in the Ipswich and some other Court-houses.
-It is provided with a seat, upon which the witnesses are allowed to sit whilst they are giving evidence.and immediately in front in a shelf.
+It is provided with a seat, upon which the witnesses are allowed to sit whilst they are giving evidence, and immediately in front in a shelf.
 Those who attended the Court yesterday appreciated the conveniences provided in the new building.
 (2)

 In May 1924 an addition was made to the police station residence when a side verandah was added.
 This was enclosed in 1939.